 ......what you do with your savings.

 A process of balancing your lifestyle and your work habits and expectations against your financial needs for the rest of your life to come to the best compromise for you.

 Follow the eight steps of the Foundation.
-The first five steps will deliver the 5/95 plan.
-After that, even if you are not yet a saver look at the three steps of Saving, Investing and Planning.
+The first five steps we have already described.
+After that, even if you are not yet a saver, look at the three steps of Saving, Investing and Planning.
+A ninth step, Life and Work, encourages you to view money within the wider context of life and prepares you for simple investing.
 At your own pace, over the next year or two, follow those steps and use the advice to reach your own conclusions about how you want to influence your financial future.